 Anchor incision: Incisions are placed around the areolas, down the lower breast, and along the inframammary fold.
 This technique is ideal for patients who desire extensive correction.

 The nipple-areolar complex can become enlarged or malpositioned when the breasts grow.
 It is particularly common for women with overly large breasts to have stretched nipples that point downward, compromising the overall aesthetic of the bust.
 During a breast reduction, the nipple-areolar complex can be modified and repositioned to create a pleasing and balanced breast appearance.

 While gynecomastia can be distressing, it is not usually the result of any severe medical problems.
 Breast reduction can address enlarged male breasts with liposuction, excision, or a combination of both.
 The areolas can also be reduced as necessary to produce a more masculine chest appearance.

 The length of recovery after breast reduction depends on the extent of correction and surgical techniques used.
 Typically, patients experience some bruising, swelling, and discomfort after their surgery.
 Such side effects can be diminished by taking the prescribed medications, following all aftercare instructions, and wearing the compression garments provided by Dr. Puebla.
-All breast reduction patients are offered a two-night stay at the hospital for observation and to help prevent complications.
+All breast reduction patients are offered a one night stay at the hospital for observation and to help prevent complications.
 A follow-up appointment will be scheduled five to seven days after the procedure so that Dr. Puebla can evaluate the healing process.

 The breasts will be noticeably smaller following a breast reduction procedure, but residual swelling can obscure the final outcome for four to six months.
 Breast reduction delivers permanent results, although weight fluctuations, pregnancy, and aging can change the size and shape of the breasts over time.
 Leading a healthy, active lifestyle can preserve the effects of breast reduction for many years.